garylirocks/quickrefs/azure-data-analysis.markdown

 ### Deployment

-- Requires two resource groups, including a managed one
+- Requires two resource groups, including a **managed** one (you can specify the name to satisfy your group name policies)
 - Requires a Data Lake storage account, to store data, scripts and other artifacts
   - A linked service is created to this storage account, using the workspace's managed identity, which has the "Storage Blob Data Contributor" role
 - Deploys a serverless SQL pool by default, you need to set the SQL admin username, password, AAD admin, etc